opprDev/theme-animated-slider/README.md

 - Smooth performance.

--Easily adaptable to any website.
+- Easily adaptable to any website.

 - Custom Fade in and out times.